 - Title of the position

 - Ending date of the position

 - Number of hours to be worked each week

 - A brief description of job duties

-F-1 and J-1 students who have been in the U.S. in this status for 5 years or less (2010 or later), and J-1 scholars in the U.S. in this status for 2 years or less (2013 or later) who have been employed on campus and/or off campus are exempt from Social Security and Medicare Tax.
+F-1 and J-1 students who have been in the U.S. in this status for five years or less (2010 or later), and J-1 scholars in the U.S. in this status for two years or less (2013 or later) who have been employed on campus and/or off campus are exempt from Social Security and Medicare Tax.
 Your employer should not be withholding those taxes from your paycheck.
 More information regarding “Non-resident Aliens” and taxes is available from the U.S. Internal Revenue Service (IRS).
 If you or your employer have any questions or need assistance with CPT, please contact Amelia Lushia in the GEO Office.